 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The Samsung G5 34 has a very good response time at its max refresh rate of 165Hz.
 Its total response time is on the slower side, especially in dark transitions, so you may notice motion smear in dark scenes.
 The recommended overdrive setting is 'Fastest' because it has the quickest response time, but as you can see in the photo above, there's still some motion blur trail.
+If you want an ultrawide gaming monitor with a faster response time, check out the Dell S3422DWG.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|